 Please contact the Financial Aid Office if you have any questions about refunds or the calculation of refund amounts.

-Distribution Priority of Title IV Refunds & Repayment:
+Distribution Priority of Title IV Refunds and Repayment:

 - Unsubsidized Direct Stafford loans